ARE YOU FLEXIBLE?

 6. Proper breathing is important (exhale when you feel the stretch)

-7. Only stretch to the point of slight discomfort and never to point of pain
+7. Only stretch to the point of slight discomfort and never to the point of pain

-10. Only use recommended routine and exercise and body position
+10. Only use the recommended routine, exercise, and body position.

-12. Hold the stretch in natural range of motion
+12. Hold the stretch in its natural range of motion.

-Always remember to warm up for 5–10 minutes, then follow with your cardio vascular or resistance training.
-Finally, end your exercise with static stretches and ultimately you will enjoy flexibility throughout your active life and you will be able to better minimize injury the next time you bend, reach or twist.
+Always remember to warm up for 5–10 minutes, then follow with your cardio-vascular or resistance training.
+Lastly, end your workout with some static stretches.
+You’ll be more flexible for the rest of your active life, and you’ll be able to avoid getting hurt when you bend, reach, or twist.
+Workout